Research at Leeds Beckett

-About Louisa Riches
+About Dr Louisa Riches

-Louisa’s PhD research is an evaluation of the United Nations’ newest human rights monitoring and reporting mechanism – the Universal Periodic Review – in relation to states in crisis.
-Her research considers the link between burgeoning matters of global insecurity and the challenges this poses for human rights protection particularly in relation to fragile states.
+Louisa’s PhD research is critical appraisal of the global governance function of the Universal Periodic Review – an international human rights monitoring and reporting mechanism - in relation to states in crisis.
+Her research considers the link between burgeoning matters of global insecurity, civil society communities of practice, global governance and related challenges for human rights protection.

 Journal articles (2)

 - Riches LJ; Gardiner S (2016), Racism and Homophobia in English Football.
 International Journal of Discrimination and the Law